syncfusion/blazor-docs/src/schedule/scheduler/localization.md

----
-title: "Globalization and Localization in Blazor Scheduler"
-component: "Scheduler"
-description: "This section explains how the Scheduler adapts to various languages and culture by parsing and formatting the date or number appropriately."
----

 # Globalization and Localization

 The Scheduler integrates different date-time formats and cultures, which allows it to function globally, thus meeting the diverse needs of different regions.